fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 ### Is Digital such a revolution ?

 - Yes it is !
-- Not the first drastic lifestyle revolution (agriculture & inductrial revolutions)
+- Not the first drastic lifestyle revolution (think of agriculture & industrial revolutions !)
 - But definitlely the fastest one humanity ever faced
 - From change to agility